 Facebook set the Internet on fire when they announced that today would be the day they'd make a huge announcement.
 They are planning to change social networking forever.
 Sounds exciting, doesn't it?

 You may be wondering what all the fuss is about.
 You weren't even using social networking, you say.
 So what?
 The big "so what" is that you should be social networking.
 And you should pay attention to Facebook.
 It is the most trafficked website online so that alone makes it relevant.
 But what is social networking?
 Social networking is using online websites like Facebook to meet new people, build relationships, draw connections, and entice people to do business with you.
 All without leaving the comfort of your small business executive desk.
 Sounds fun, doesn't it?
 It is fun, and it's profitable - if you do it well.
 I don't know what Facebook has up its sleeve (I'll find out, like a lot of people, this afternoon), but I do know that they've been battling it out with new social networking site Google+ for a couple of months.
 And I wonder just how Facebook will change social networking forever.
-You should wonder too.
-If you thought direct mail advertising was dead, think again.
-A survey by Constant Contact and HubSpot reveals that 47% of businesses still promote events through direct mail.
-The same survey reveals that 76% of businesses promote events through e-mail and 40% do so through social media.
+You should wonder too. |

 Archives